 - Join a club or group that interests you.
 You'll likely make some new friends that have similar interests.
 Together you can occupy yourself with new things that could, with time, become the parts of college you'll miss when you're visiting home.

 - Chat with the folks in class, join a study group, or visit your neighbors and get to know them.
 You may end up meeting some people around you with whom you really connect.
-For additional ideas of how you could make some new friends, take a look at Where to meet new people over the summer in the Go Ask Alice! archives.

 There may be some other factors contributing to your homesickness as well.
 For example, lots of students go from feeling like the top dog in high school to being a small fish in a big pond at college.
 You may be juggling new academic challenges, such as a heavier course load, more reading, and more work to do outside of class.
 You may also have new personal responsibilities, such as handling your own finances, preparing your own meals, and learning how to balance all of your commitments and activities.
 You might find it helpful to start by figuring out what your priorities are and how to best schedule them into your busy days.
 If you find that you’re feeling really overwhelmed or the homesickness is not going away after trying some of these ideas, you might consider talking with a hall director, an advisor, a health promotion professional, or a mental health professional who could offer you some guidance.